What to do when employer refuses to pay you?

 Oregon Pre-Employment Training Time and Pre-Employment Training Wage Wage Claim

 Oregon wage and hour law determines whether attendence to training is considered work time or whether training is compesible wages.
 OAR 839-020-0044 Some companies attempt to circumvent this rule by providing extensive unpaid pre-employment training to the employee.
 The employee is required to attend the pre-employment training before being hired to learn company policies, practices, and other industry information.
-This unpaid pre-employment trainign is very common in the truck driving and bus driving industries.
+This unpaid pre-employment training is very common in the truck driving and bus driving industries.
 The pre-employment training may be short and take just a day, or the pre-employment training may take weeks.
 Likely, this time must be compensated at no less than minimum wage.
-More In addition to recovering the unpaid minimum wages, an employee could recover up to 30 days of wages as a civil penalty by having our Oregon wage claim attorneys file a minimum wage claim lawsuit…More
+Minimum Wage Page.
+In addition to recovering the unpaid minimum wages, an employee could recover up to 30 days of wages as a civil penalty by having our Oregon wage claim attorneys file a minimum wage claim lawsuit…Pre-Employment Page.

-Our Oregon wage claim attorneys (lawyers) prosecute wage claims throughout Oregon, including but not limited to, Portland, Astoria, Beaverton, Portland, Bend, Clackamas, Coos Bay, Grants Pass, Hillsboro, Portland, Hood River, Klamath Falls, Lake Oswego, Oregon City, Portland, Madras, McMinnville, Medford, Milwaukie, Portland, Newberg, Oregon City, Portland, Sandy, St. Helens, Portland, Tillamook, and West Linn.
+Our Oregon wage claim attorneys (lawyers) prosecute wage claims and late final paycheck wage claims throughout Oregon, including but not limited to, Portland, Astoria, Beaverton, Portland, Bend, Clackamas, Coos Bay, Grants Pass, Hillsboro, Portland, Hood River, Klamath Falls, Lake Oswego, Oregon City, Portland, Madras, McMinnville, Medford, Milwaukie, Portland, Newberg, Oregon City, Portland, Sandy, St. Helens, Portland, Tillamook, and West Linn.